rachelmilio/leaf_workshops/PracticeMaterials/Instructions.md

 ### Semantic encoding
 Files can be found in Section2_ExerciseFiles folder

-We'll be working with the CitizenLetter-Congress_1871 letter.
-You can work with the Disney letter on your own.

-* Tasks:
-    * Add opener and closer portions of letter
-    * Tag persons, places, organizations, dates

-(break)

-## Exercise 3
-### Entity tagging
-Files can be found in Section3_ExerciseFiles folder

 We'll be working with the Arcadia_excerpt.xml play section.
 You can go back and work more on Macavity on your own.

 * Tasks: